-Since the tropical circulations are dominated by the zonal average Hadley circulation and the midlatitude weather is dominated by the zonally varying frontal cyclones, it is logical to partition the energy into zonal average and zonally varying (eddy) parts.
-The total APE can be partitioned into zonal average (A_z) and eddy (A_E) parts.
-Similarly, the total KE is partitioned into zonal average (K_z) and eddy (K_E) parts.
-These four categories of energy are shown in Figure 12.
-Zonal average of the APE in the zonal mean fields (Figure 12(a)) is large in the tropics and increases from a subtropical minimum to largest values at the poles.
-The zonal average of APE from eddy structures is largest in the middle latitudes (Figure 12(b)).
-The zonal mean KE of the zonal mean flows (Figure 12(c)) has largest values in the middle latitudes where the major jet streams are found, including the dual jet in the Southern Hemisphere during local winter.
-The zonal mean KE from eddy motions (Figure 12(d)) is largest in the middle latitudes, with largest values in the upper troposphere.
-Compared with K_z the distribution of K_E is broader in the vertical and centered at higher latitudes.
-Comparison with Figure 5 indicates that most of the tropopause level KE is in the zonal mean flow while in the middle and lower troposphere the KE is composed of approximately equal contributions from zonal mean and eddy flows.
+Since the tropical circulations are dominated by the zonal average Hadley circulation and the midlatitude weather is dominated by the zonally-varying frontal cyclones, it is logical to partition the energy into zonal average and zonally-varying (eddy) parts.
+The total APE can be partitioned into zonal average $(A_z)$ and eddy $(A_E)$ parts.
+Similarly, the total KE is partitioned into zonal average (Kz) and eddy (KE) parts.
+These four categories of energy are shown in Fig. 12.
+Zonal average of the APE in the zonal mean fields (Fig. 12a) is large in the tropics and increases from a subtropical minimum to largest values at the poles.
+The zonal average of APE from eddy structures is largest in the middle latitudes (Fig. 12b).
+The zonal mean kinetic energy of the zonal mean flows (Fig. 12c) has largest values in the middle latitudes where the major jet streams are, including the dual jet in the Southern Hemisphere during local winter.
+The zonal mean KE from eddy motions (Fig. 12d) is largest in the middle latitudes, with largest values in the upper troposphere.
+Compared with $K_z$ the distribution of $K_E$ is broader in the vertical and centered at higher latitudes.
+Comparison with Fig. 5 indicates that most of the tropopause level kinetic energy is in the zonal mean flow while the middle and lower troposphere kinetic energy is about equal parts zonal mean and eddy flows. <near fig 12> possible, such as: transient versus time mean or subdividing the eddies into different wavenumber groups.

-The sources and sinks of energy discussed above can be summarized for the atmosphere using the 'box' diagram.
-Each box discussed here is a combination of zonal or eddy quantities that contribute to KE or APE.
-Other forms are possible, such as transient versus time mean or subdividing the eddies into different wave number groups.
 Arrows indicate input and output from each box as identified in the energy equations.
 Energy is converted back and forth between various forms, but only net changes are shown.
 The Hadley circulation is contained in the zonal mean quantities at the top row of the box diagram.
 Midlatitude frontal cyclones are included in the bottom row.
-The box diagram has some limitations: